KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 [PEP8](https://peps.python.org/pep-0008/#prescriptive-naming-conventions).
 For example, variables are typically written in lowercase, and so are functions.
-On the other hand, classes, which we will learn about in the future, use the so called CapWords style.
+On the other hand, classes, which we will learn about in the future, use the so-called CapWords style.

 ## Input / Output
-In our first program `hello_world.py` above, we have already written to something we call the "standard output", i.e. the display.
+In our first program `hello_world.py` above, we have already written to something we call the "standard output", i.e. the display, using the `print` function.
 In Python there are many different ways to read input into a program and to write your output.
 You can, for example, prompt the user to write a set of input variables using the keyword for the program to read (this would be the "standard